-The Council meets monthly usually on the 3rd or 4th Wednesday of the month, there is not usually a meeting in October - the full meeting Schedule is available on our website here.
-In addition to the full council meeting, the council also has a number of committees which meet on a regular basis
+The Council meets monthly on the 4th Wednesday of every month apart from August.
+In addition to the full council meeting, the council also has a number of committees which meet on a regular basis.

 A calendar of meetings is published each year and you should endeavour to attend as many meetings as possible.
-In addition to these scheduled meetings, the Chair may call additional meetings of full Council as required.
+In addition to these scheduled meetings, the Chairman may call additional meetings of full Council as required.
 These are known as Extra Ordinary meetings and may be called giving 3 clear days' notice and where possible, you are required to attend.